Criminal Justice

 Social WorkHigher Education (degree)

-This lesson contains 70 slides, with interactive quiz, text slides and 4 videos.
+This lesson contains 68 slides, with text slides and 4 videos.

 time-iconLesson duration is: 120 min